Nation of Yahweh: Current activities

-Despite the conviction, incarceration (until 2001), and court-mandated isolation from Nation of Yawweh, of its leader Yahweh ben Yahweh, and his death in 2007, the Nation of Yahweh is still active, and still considers Yahweh ben Yahweh to be a messiah.
-Its website claims to have abandoned their past racism and the leader's daughter has apparently stated that all people are children of God.
-An attorney who is also a member of the group, Wendelyn Rush, insists that its current war with the U.S. government is a non-violent verbal battle.
-The group is reportedly spread throughout the US and no longer concentrated in one location (formerly Miami-Dade County, Florida, USA).
-It claims that its present literature downplays and has nearly erased all past racism, and the past criminal behaviour of its leader and followers.

-The Nation of Yahweh is a purchaser of national infomercial time.
-The Nation airs a weekly half-hour program on stations across the United States, usually on weekends during little-watched early morning hours, that combines Bible studies with discussions about the Nation.

 The Yahweh ben Yahweh group appeared in the news again in 2012 after "Michael the Black Man" (real name Maurice Woodside), a former member of the group who is now a conservative activist, was invited to speak at a rally for Rick Santorum's presidential campaign during which he said that Democrats were akin to Nazis.
 Woodside has since become a vocal supporter of Donald Trump, but continues to defend Yahweh ben Yahweh and the Nation's beliefs.